trozgonyi1/trozgonyi1/README.md

 ### 📘 Recent Interests
 `Quantum Computing`

-I have recently been exploring the field of quantum computing, throught the IBM Qiskit textbook.
-The most interesting aspect of this technology has been the mathematics; I've been enjoying the linear algebra aspect and quantum mechanics this textbook has taught me.
-I will be taking the certification exam withing the week, and plan to continue researching this new field throughout my semester.
+I have recently been exploring the field of quantum computing, throught the IBM Qiskit textbook and many other books.
+The most interesting aspect of this technology has been the mathematics; I've been enjoying the linear algebra aspect and quantum mechanics I have learned.
+I have earned the IBM Quantum Computing developer certification, and am looking forward to learning more.
 ___
 ### 🧰 Languages and Tools